 Col. William Tohmson.
 The highest ranking officer from Beaufort who served in the Revolutionary War.

-The section in the northeast corner of the Old Burying Ground cemetery contains many unmarked grave sites and is considered by most historians to be the oldest part of the cemetery.
+The section in the northeast corner of the Old Burying Ground cemetery in Beaufort NC contains many unmarked grave sites and is considered by most historians to be the oldest part of the cemetery.

 Beaufort is a beautiful small town full of history, pirate mystique, and charm.
 It is a hidden gem of North Carolina’s coast and one that I will write about in a future post.

 The Beaufort Historical Association provides guided tours that depart from the Welcome Center at 130 Turner Street.
 24-hour notification is required.